🎵🎷Ray "The Bulldog" Drummond -- is 78 in the year 2024 and 79 in the year 2025; b.11/23/1946

 In 1963, “Your Other Love” by Connie Francis peaked at number 28 on the U.S. pop singles chart.

-In 1974, ✪ “Overnight Sensation (Hit Record)” by Raspberries peaked at number 22 on the Canada pop singles chart.
+In 1974, ⏺🤣 “Evil Boll-Weevil” by Grand Canyon peaked at number 72 on the U.S. pop singles chart.

-In 2002, “A Moment Like This” by Kelly Clarkson peaked at number 15 on the Canada pop singles chart.
+In 1996, ⏺ “The Distance” by CAKE peaked at number 35 on the Alt-U.S. pop singles chart.

 In 1968, “A Whiter Shade Of Pale” by Hesitations peaked at number 83 on the Canada pop singles chart.

-In 1968, “Abraham, Martin And John” by Dion peaked at number 1 on the Canada pop singles chart.
+In 1968, “Abraham, Martin and John” by Dion peaked at number 1 on the Canada pop singles chart.

 In 1996, “Aneurysm” by Nirvana peaked at number 1 on the Canada pop singles chart.